fieldtrip/website/development/project/move_internal_fcdc_documentation_onto_the_wiki.md

 title:
 ---

-the IKEA beamforming manual points to internal FCDC intranet pages, which should be moved to the website.
+The IKEA beamforming manual points to internal FCDC intranet pages, which should be moved to the website.

 To do: